 |Total||EUR 57,155,316||EUR 10,086,236||EUR 67,241,552|

-The programme is managed by the Managing Authority – Directorate for Managing Cooperation Programmes and Regional Development within Agency for Regional development of the Republic of Croatia.
+The programme is managed by the Managing Authority – Directorate for Managing Cooperation Programmes and Regional Development within the Ministry of Regional Development and EU Funds of the Republic of Croatia.
 The Managing Authority is supported with respective National Authorities, Ministry of Regional Development and EU Funds in Croatia, Directorate for European Integration in Bosnia and Herzegovina and Ministry of Foreign Affairs and European Integration in Montenegro.
 Other programme bodies that make part of the Programme management structure are Joint Monitoring Committee, the programme body responsible for reviewing the effectiveness, quality and coherence of the implementation of all actions towards meeting the programme objectives, Certifying Authority, the programme body responsible for making payments to the Lead beneficiaries, Audit Authority, the programme body responsible for carrying out system audit and audit of operations and Joint Secretariat, responsible for providing support to Managing Authority and Joint Monitoring Committee in carrying out their respective functions.

 Main Office in Croatia